Real Estate Guest Blogging

 Changes in Real-Estate SEO Tactics

 Not long ago, BLOGGING was all the rage in the world of real-estate digital marketing.
 You couldn’t go anywhere without someone telling you that if you weren’t blogging about real estate, then you were missing the boat.
 Many busy Realtors were led to hire professional copywriters to create blogs for them.
+To be a top SEO agency, you would have to employ your own copywriters.

-Please don’t misinterpret!
 We’re not saying that your real-estate website shouldn’t be pushing out original content in the form of blogs and socially syndicating them for exposure and to generate traffic.
 That still needs to happen!

 The above process is describing content marketing in its most basic forms.
 But let’s first step back and look at exactly WHY content marketing helps the SEO of your website.

-Social Signals.
 Social signals are when someone shares content from YOUR website on a social media platform.
 Many SEO gurus have claimed that social signals do not directly affect SEO, but others claim it does have both direct and indirect ranking factors.
 No one really argues that social signals—whether referring to your brand or linking back to your site—are a good thing.

-Backlinks.
 The tangible potency of a content marketing campaign comes from the natural creation of backlinks to your site from other websites within the same business niche or vertical.
 When you write good copy and have it pushed throughout the Internet, the intent is that someone will create a link from their website that will point to your awesome content!
 Those backlinks are the #1 factor for ranking any website.

 HOW DO PROFESSIONAL BLOGGERS